Abbasmo72/Crypto-Tracker/README.md

 ## Getting Started

 1. [Bitcoin](CryptoTracker/Bitcoin.py): This Python script retrieves the current price of Bitcoin in USD using the CoinGecko API.
-2. It sends an HTTP GET request to the API, parses the JSON response, and extracts the Bitcoin price.
-3. Finally, it displays the Bitcoin price in USD using a formatted print statement.
+It sends an HTTP GET request to the API, parses the JSON response, and extracts the Bitcoin price.Finally, it displays the Bitcoin price in USD using a formatted print statement.

 <details>
 <summary>Python Aode Analysis</summary>